Arcángel

-Austin Agustín Santos (born December 23, 1985), better known by his stage name Arcángel, is an American rapper, singer and songwriter.
-He was born in New York City to Dominican parents.
-In 2002, he was interested in becoming a performer of reggaeton, a contemporary Latin American urban music genre.
-While living in Puerto Rico, he eventually formed part of a popular then-underground reggaeton act, Arcángel & De La Ghetto.
-The duo went on to make songs that became popular among reggaeton fans in the United States and Puerto Rico, including "Agresivo", "Sorpresa" and "Mi Fanática" during the mid-2000s.
+Austin Agustín Santos (born December 23, 1985), better known by his stage name Arcángel, is an American rapper and singer.
+He is often described as one of the most influential artists in the Latin urban genre, as well in Latin music overall, and one of the pioneers of Latin trap music.
+Around 2002, he became interested in becoming a performer of reggaeton.
+While living in Puerto Rico, he met fellow singer De la Ghetto, where they eventually formed a popular then-underground reggaeton duo, Arcángel & De la Ghetto.